ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

             - A BLAS contains the model geometry
         correct_answer: 3
         explanation: >
-            BLASes (Bottom-Level Acceleration Structures) contain the actual geometry data, usually as triangles.
+            BLASes (Bottom-Level Acceleration Structures) contain the geometry data, usually as triangles.
 TLASes (Top-Level Accelerations Structures) contain other BLASes and use instances to group and link them with other properties.

     - questions:
         question: >